BOOKS

 Our Take on This Unique Choice

 Should you read Magoo and His Magic Poo?
 HD Ronay appears to have created a book that channels children's natural interest in bathroom humor into a story format.
-For families comfortable with this type of content, it could provide structured entertainment around themes children already find amusing.
+For families comfortable with this type of content, it gives that interest somewhere to go — a structured adventure rather than just a giggle and a shrug.

 Product Gallery